tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 8. Let’s assume that we have divided our library users into the following age groups: young readers (ages 0 to 12), young adults (13 to 19), adults (19 to 55), and seniors (55+).
 Find the books that have been read by every age group.

+        CREATE VIEW notReadBooks(isbn, title) AS
+        SELECT b.isbn, DISTINCT b.title
+        FROM  Book b, Borrows br, User u
+        WHERE   b.id = br.bid AND br.userID = u.id AND
+        GROUP BY   b.isbn, b.title
+        HAVING  COUNT(*) = 0

+        SELECT b.title
+        FROM    Book b
+        WHERE b.isbn NOT IN (SELECT * FROM notREADBooks)

 9. Find the number of brand new users for libraries in each province and territory for 2022.